lukehanson2429/Explore-Siquijor/README.md

 * To help the user make an informed decision before visiting Siquijor.
 * Clear design presentation which allows the the user to navigate easily.
 * To maximise future maintainability through documentation, code structure and organisation.
-* To provide significant interactivity through a google maps API on where to stay, eat, drink and what attractions are there to see.
+* To provide significant interactivity through a google maps API which will benefit the User with a clean UX.
 * To be able to contact the site owner through email.js should they have any further questions.
 * The target users will be for backpackers/travellers.